miles-iac/milespy/docs/units.rst

 :doc:`astropy:api/astropy.units.Quantity`.
 It stores both numerical data (a single number or a numpy array) and its unit.

-In pymiles, we make extensive use of this mechanism to avoid unit conversion mistakes and have a cleaner user interaface.
+In MILESpy, we make extensive use of this mechanism to avoid unit conversion mistakes and have a cleaner user interaface.
 For example, most of the API exposed to users check that the input units are correct (i.e., you can not pass a mass to an input varible that expect an age).
 In addition, you can provide